-Yes, you know, and that just makes me feel like I have so much work left to do I have to do.
-I have to do that research study that I put aside during my defense, that depression and hard speak.
-There's just so much so much we have to do.
+Yes, you know, and that just makes me feel like I have so much work left to do I have to do that research study that I put aside during my detail that on depression and hard speak, there's just so much so much we have to do.

 Final question, perhaps Kathy says, do you deal with the adverse feelings that you've identified through physical therapy?
-And she says, For example, manipulation?
-Or are you using talking therapy to address we don't talk we just feel so in heartbeat we just feel, but we also teach how to use feelings in a physical sense as well.
-I teach a course called Heart Heart speak light for bodywork, and heart speak for yoga, where I can we we, for example, with her speak for yoga during specific postures, you introduce a feeling whether it's fear or sadness, which will actually help people open up especially In the hips, you know, women, we all have these tight hips.
+And she says, For example, manipulation, or are you using talking therapy to address we don't talk we just feel so in heart speed, we just feel but we also teach how to use feelings in In a physical sense as well, I teach a course called Heart Heart, speak light for bodywork, and heart speak for yoga, where I can we we, for example, with heart speak for yoga during specific postures, you introduce a feeling whether it's fear or sadness, which will actually help people open up, especially in the hips, you know, women, we all have these tight hips.
 You can use feelings to actually open that up during the posture.
 And trigger these two are often little nodules of feeling.

-Yeah.
-Well, I mean, we've we've done a long series of programs about treating trigger points with Simeon Nasha.
-Which, if you're interested in, you know, you can find one of the recordings page of the website.
-And, yes, he's, he's very often a stress the components of emotion and trigger points and, and the benefits of touch generally, which is, which is always interesting.
+Yeah, well, I mean, we've we've done a long series of programmes about treating trigger points with Simeon Neal Asher, which if you're interested in you know, you can find all of the recordings page of the website.
+And yes, he's, he's very often as stressed the components of emotion and trigger points and, and the benefits of touch generally, which is, which is always interesting.
 And it's been, it's been a rapid run through what you've done is that just very, very quickly, is the research into the outcomes for heart speak itself, specifically, rather than muscle testing.

 Not yet.
 Do you have studies designed and I'm just now in a position to actually get them through review board and ethics board and start doing them?
-Again, start?
-Tampa in this climate is very difficult to recruit.
+Again, start researching in this climate is very difficult to recruit.